chauvinSimon/hmm_for_autonomous_driving/README.md

 | ![Use of the `alpha table` for the **marginal probability** of an **observation sequence**](docs/alpha_table_marginal.PNG "Use of the `alpha table` for the **marginal probability** of an **observation sequence**")  |
 |:--:|
 | *Use of the `alpha table` for the **marginal probability** of an **observation sequence*** |

+#### Note

+The **sum of the elements in the last column** of the dynamic programming table provides the **total probability of an observed sequence**.
+- In practice, given a sufficiently **long sequence of observations**, the forward probabilities decrease very rapidly.
+- To circumvent issues associated with **storing small floating point numbers**, **logs-probabilities** are used in the calculations instead of the probabilities themselves.

 ## Q32 - Given a **sequence of `speed` measurements**, what is the most likely **latest `lane`**?